 Ren/Rachel Ellis Neyra is a poet-theorist and a teacher.
 A Cancer sun, Capricorn moon of Cuban descent born in Memphis, Tennessee, they grew up between the U.S. Deep South and southeastern Florida.
-Their writing has been published in BOMB, ARTFORUM, Women & Performance: a journal of feminist theory, Sargasso, La Gaceta de Cuba, Obsidian: Literature in the African Diaspora, Comparative Literature and Culture, La Habana Elegante, and El Diario de Beta-Local.
-Currently an Assistant Professor of English at Wesleyan University, in the past, Ellis Neyra has taught at the University of Pennsylvania, Temple University, and Stony Brook University.
+Their writing has been published in BOMB Magazine, Artforum, Women & Performance: a journal of feminist theory, Sargasso, La Gaceta de Cuba, Obsidian: Literature in the African Diaspora, Comparative Literature and Culture, La Habana Elegante, and El Diario de Beta-Local.
+Currently, Ellis Neyra is an Assistant Professor of English at Wesleyan University.
+In the past, Ellis Neyra has taught at the University of Pennsylvania, Temple University, and Stony Brook University.
 Their research and writing focus on: Latina/o/x, Caribbean, and Black Diasporic Poetics, Performance, and Music; Contemporary Puerto Rican and Cuban Art; Latina/o/x Studies; Caribbean Studies; Third Cinema; Literary, Film, Queer, and Translation Theories.

 Ellis Neyra is based in New York, and was recently living in San Juan, Puerto Rico, and writing their academic book, Cry Bomba: Listening to Brown Poetics, in residency at Beta Local.

 In their writing, teaching, listening, and meanderings, Ellis Neyra is into thoughtful articulations and movements against a politics of assimilation, progress, straightening, and whitening.
 How many variations on funky, hoarse, and glittering radicalisms can we imagine in a world that makes bodies and words weary, but wanting to feel otherwise?